pulliam-chris/Project2/README.md

 6) ** not sure how to retrieve and convert the census data**
 7) Download MongoDB Compass
   https://www.mongodb.com/try/download/compass
-8) Run the jupyter notebook
+8) Run the accidents_data\accidents.ipynb jupyter notebook
-9) Run the app.py file in your your terminal
+9) Request a mapbox api key for Leaflet ploting  https://account.mapbox.com/
-10) Request a mapbox api key for Leaflet ploting  https://account.mapbox.com/
+10) Add that API_KEY to a static/js/config.js file
-11) Add that API_KEY to a static/js/config.js file
+11) Run the app.py file in your your terminal to activate flask locally

 ### Census data
  - See: https://github.com/datamade/census for library documentation